stevana/hot-swapping-state-machines/README.md

       [here](https://lrascao.github.io/automatic-release-upgrades-in-erlang/).
       What would porting that over to our setting look like?
 - [ ] How does Erlang handle upgrades of the VM without downtime?
-- [ ] Would anything need to be changed if we tried to combine the arrow based state machines with [supervisors](https://github.com/stevana/supervised-state-machines) or [async I/O](https://github.com/stevana/coroutine-state-machines)?
+- [ ] Would anything need to be changed if we tried to combine the arrow-based state machines with [supervisors](https://github.com/stevana/supervised-state-machines) or [async I/O](https://github.com/stevana/coroutine-state-machines)?